-1. The undersigned hereby elects to purchase shares of Common Stock, par value \$0.01 per share, of Azitra Inc, a Delaware corporation, pursuant to the terms of the attached Warrant.

-2. [Method of Exercise (Please check the applicable blank):

-\\\\\ The undersigned elects to exercise the attached Warrant by means of a cash payment, and tenders herewith payment in full for the purchase price of the shares being purchased, together with all applicable transfer taxes, if any.

-\\\\ The undersigned elects to exercise the attached Warrant by means of the net exercise provisions of Section 4 of the Warrant.]

-3. Please issue a certificate or certificates representing said shares in the name of the undersigned or in such other name as is specified below:
+1. The undersigned hereby elects to purchase shares of Common Stock, par value $\$0.01$ p to the terms of the attached Warrant. er share, of Azitra Inc, a Delaware corporation, pursuant 2.
+[Method of Exercise (Please check the applicable blank): The undersigned elects to exercise the attached Warrant by means of a cash payment, and tenders herewith payment in full for the purchase price of the shares being purchased, together with all applicable transfer taxes, if any.
+The undersigned elects to exercise the attached Warrant by means of the net exercise provisions of Section 4 of the Warrant.]
+3. Please issue a certificate or certificates representing said shares in the name of the under rsigned or in such other name as is specified below: (Name) (Address) (Signature) (Name)

-\\\\\ (Name)

-\\\\\ (Signature)

-\\\\\ (Name)